-Artists for Palestine UK is dismayed that despite the unlawful and calculated* massacre of 21 people (to date) during the march by refugees in trapped inside Gaza only days ago – it appears that the duo that make up British trip-hop outfit Morcheeba, are set to entertain audiences in Tel Aviv next month.
+Artists for Palestine UK is dismayed that despite the unlawful and calculated* massacre of 21 people (to date) during the march by refugees trapped inside Gaza – it appears that the duo that make up British trip-hop outfit Morcheeba, are set to entertain audiences in Tel Aviv next month.
 As we make our letter to Morcheeba public, we still hope that Skye Edwards and Ross Godfrey will connect with Palestinian artists or organisations, or indeed with ourselves, before proceeding with business-as-usual under this deeply racist and brutal Apartheid regime.

 *According to NGOs Human Rights Watch and B’tselem

 We are a network of artists who support and promote Palestinian rights.
 We’ve noticed that you are listed to play in Tel Aviv on June 9th* and we’d like to encourage you to reconsider your decision.

 Some of us have followed your music since Morcheeba was formed.
 In ‘Rome Wasn’t Built in a Day’, we heard you singing about freedom – and now we find that you’re playing in Israel, a land where freedom is suppressed.
 Israel denies Palestinians the right to live where they want to, travel as they please, sell their produce freely.
 In the occupied West Bank they are often turned back by Israeli soldiers at the checkpoints whether travelling to work or for medical treatment.
 Children are detained by Israel and tried by military courts, and detained in prisons within Israel, making family visits impossible.
 Facebook users are under surveillance, with a censorship that can lead to arrest.